Weak demand drags on Chinese carmakers, earnings growth stalls

 Life for China's local brands is tough.

-Net income at Dongfeng Motor Group Co (0489.HK) - which makes cars in partnership with Nissan Motor (7201.T), Honda Motor (7267.T) and PSA Peugeot Citroen (PEUP.PA) - is seen flat in the first half as it is exposed to a steep downturn in heavy truck sales.
+Net income at Dongfeng Motor Group Co - which makes cars in partnership with Nissan Motor, Honda Motor and PSA Peugeot Citroen - is seen flat in the first half as it is exposed to a steep downturn in heavy truck sales.

 LUXURY PRICE WAR